postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 [![view logs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59042622.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59042622.png)

-The console log prints a detailed log of run events and console.log statements that ran as part of your pre-request and test scripts.
+The console log prints a detailed log of run events and 'console.log' statements that ran as part of your pre-request and test scripts.
 You can use them to [diagnose failures](/docs/postman/monitors/troubleshooting_monitors){:target="_blank"}.